cjwit/cjwit.github.io/_posts/2020-06-29-banjo-build-part-2.markdown

 ---
 layout: post
-title:  "Building a banjo (Part 2: buying wood)"
+title:  "Building a banjo, part 2: buying wood"
 date:   2020-06-29 09:47:19 -0400
-categories: banjo
+tags: banjo
 description: When I was starting with my first build, choosing wood was one of the most mysterious parts.
 ---